Explaining different types of home loans

 You can do this by direct crediting all your income into the account and then paying your bills and everyday expenses from the account as you need to.
 Revolving home loans have a floating (or variable) interest rate.

 The interest is calculated on the daily balance of your account, so by keeping the loan as low as you can, for as long as you can, you should pay less interest.
-Some revolving home loans have a credit limit that steadily decreases to help you stay on track to the day you’ll be debt free.
+The credit limit on a Rapid Repay home loan steadily decreases to help you stay on track to the day you’ll be debt free.

 Pros and cons

 - If you’re good at managing your finances you can repay your home loan sooner.
-If your income is uneven, a revolving home loan may be best for you because there are no fixed repayments, but (depending on the type of loan you select) your limit might reduce each month to help you ensure the loan is paid off within the selected term.
-With our Rapid Repay home loan, your available balance (limit) will reduce each month, while our Mortgage One home loan has an agreed limit that stays the same until the end of the loan term.
+If your income is uneven, a revolving home loan such as Rapid Repay may be best for you because there are no fixed repayments, and the limit will reduce each month to help you ensure the loan is paid off within the selected term.

-- You have the option of making lump-sum repayments and if you need the money again, you can redraw up to your limit at any time.
+- You have the option of making as many lump-sum repayments as you like (paying down your loan), and if you need the money again, you can redraw up to your limit at any time.

 - You can help save on interest by putting spare money into this account instead of a savings account.

-- You need self-control.
-If you keep borrowing up to your credit limit you’ll end up paying interest on the full loan amount year after year.
+- If you keep borrowing up to your credit limit you’ll end up paying interest on the full loan amount year after year.

 - As these are also transaction accounts, the usual bank fees can apply for things like deposits, withdrawals and setting up an automatic payment.